CmdrNorthpaw/Patch-Notes/Star-Trek-Online/PC Patch Notes for 3-5-20.md

 Event:

-  *  Battle at the Binary Stars returns!:
   *  Battle at the Binary Stars returns as a Featured Task Force Operation!
     * This event will last for 3 weeks and Captains can earn an all new reward!
     * This event version of the Battle at the Binary Stars Event can be accessed via the new Event UI, accessible within your Mission Journal by pressing on the “Events” Tab.

-  *  Battle at the Binary Stars returns updates:
+Battle at the Binary Stars returns updates:
    * TFO Rewards include a Choice of All Marks instead of only including Discovery Marks.
    * There is no Cooldown – play it as frequently as you like!
    * Temporarily removed from “Random TFO” selection.
    * Normal, Advanced, and Elite versions all offer Event Daily Progress upon first completion, once per day per account.
      * Advanced and Elite versions also have level requirements of 50 and 60, respectively.
    * Players must have completed their faction’s Tutorial, and chosen a primary Allegiance (if applicable) before being able to participate in the Event version of this content.

 Rewards: